kevin-ssy/Optical-Flow-Guided-Feature/README.md

 - CUDNN 5
 - [Caffe Dependencies](http://caffe.berkeleyvision.org/install_apt.html)

+### Data Preparation
-You may refer to the project [TSN](https://github.com/yjxiong/temporal-segment-networks) to install these libs and prepare the data.
+You may refer to the document of the project [TSN](https://github.com/yjxiong/temporal-segment-networks#construct-file-lists-for-training-and-validation) to have the data of UCF-101 and HMDB-51 prepared.

 ### How to Build